Are you hosting for Thanksgiving this year? We have the biggest table in the family, so we are hosting. It’s still a pretty intimate group of six.

 - Heavy duty drop cloth from Home Depot for $24 measures 9 feet x 12 feet

-- Linen napkins from Target.
-A pack of 4 is $9.99.
-These come in grey and cream.
+- Linen napkins.
+These come in natural ivory and charcoal.
 I bought 12 of the cream so I have extras.

-- Target’s Threshold Table cloth.
+- Simpe Neutral Table cloth.
 This table cloth comes in many different sizes and it has the same feel as the drop cloth.
-Price ranges from $21-$28 depending on the size.

 This is where the real fun begins.
 You don’t have to use a traditional centerpiece, and I prefer not to.
 A large centerpiece can get in the way of conversation.
 I like to put a mix of three things on my Thanksgiving table: wood, greenery or flowers and candles.